Paddle Canada maintains four separate insurance policies. They are:

 Background: The intent of Paddle Canada’s paddling program liability & sport accident policies are to provide basic inexpensive third & second party liability insurance for the operation of Paddle Canada courses by currently qualified / current year Paddle Canada Instructors.
 As individual Instructors, we would otherwise be unable to afford to procure insurance for our courses.
 Even the simplest of courses would cost in the thousands of dollars.
 Paddle Canada courses have a long history of SAFE delivery when delivered by qualified Paddle Canada Instructors.
 Paddle Canada Instructors have proven that they can indeed safely manage the risks associated with our recreation when delivering approved and sanctioned Paddle Canada programs.

 Designed to protect a person against legal responsibility arising out of a negligent act or failure to act as a prudent person would have acted which results in bodily injury or property damage to another party.
 Any individual in your activity can claim damages as a result of an injury.
-Even though you may not be negligent in your actions, defence costs alone can be financially devastating.
-The policy will provide protection for both legal defence costs and any compensatory damages that may be awarded, subject to the limits and conditions of the policy, transferring your risk to an insurance policy provides you the opportunity to run your activity with peace of mind.
+Even though you may not be negligent in your actions, defense costs alone can be financially devastating.
+The policy will provide protection for both legal defense costs and any compensatory damages that may be awarded, subject to the limits and conditions of the policy, transferring your risk to an insurance policy provides you the opportunity to run your activity with peace of mind.

 What activities are covered?